earthstar-project/earthstar/docs/vocabulary.md

 Each document has a history of old versions.
 Earthstar keeps one version from each author.
 Older versions are forgotten.

 When fetching a path, the latest version is returned (by author-asserted timestamp).
 You can also get all versions if you want to do manual conflict resolution.

-**THIS IMAGE IS OUT OF DATE** but it shows how conflict resolution works.
-TODO: update this

 ![](earthstar-data-model.png)